 Further, to study the spatial evolution of different energies within a cluster at different dynamical conditions, the radial profile of virial ratio has been plotted (see Fig~\ref{radial-en-ratio}).
-For this study, our virial ratio definition has been modified slightly than as it is defined in Section~\ref{dyna-stat}.
-External potential by definition is the potential due to the mass outside virial radius i.e., mass residing between r$_{200}$ to at most the second turn around radius.
+For this study, our virial ratio definition has been modified slightly from what is defined in Section~\ref{dyna-stat}.
+External potential by definition is the potential due to the mass outside virial radius i.e., mass residing between $r_{200}$ to at most the second turn around radius.
 So, inside the virial radius, the quantity becomes ill defined and show spurious results.
-Considering this fact, for radial studies, we have modified the virial ratio definition as
+Considering this fact, for radial profiles we have modified the virial ratio definition as

 To make it easier to understand, in Figs.~\ref{radial-en-ratio}(b) and (c) we plot the over-density ratio on the $x$-axis.
 Virial radius in this scale would be plotted as $r_{200}$.
 Use of this scale makes it easier as it automatically normalises the $x$ axis for comparing a cluster at different times of its evolution.
-The radial profiles of this quantity $\mathcal{R}'_1$ have been plotted in Fig.~\ref{radial-en-ratio}(b) at selected times during the evolution of the cluster Cl$_2$.
+The radial profiles of this quantity $\mathcal{R}'_1$ have been plotted in Fig.~\ref{radial-en-ratio}(b) at selected times during the evolution of the cluster $Cl_2$.
 Each of these times have been chosen to correspond to specific phases during the merger and subsequent relaxation, as visualised and marked in the evolution of $\mathcal{R}_1$ (Fig.~\ref{radial-en-ratio}(a)).
-A merger event in Cl$_2$ has started at look back time of t=3.78 Gyr which is depicted by dashed lines.
-The next one shows the time at t=2.84 Gyr when potential energy gained due to mergers has mostly been converted to kinetic energy i.e. highest kinetic energy phase and shown as dot-dash line.
+A merger event in $Cl_2$ has started at look back time of $t=3.78$ Gyr which is depicted by dashed vertical lines.
+The next one shows the time at $t=2.84$ Gyr when potential energy gained due to mergers has mostly been converted to kinetic energy i.e. highest kinetic energy phase and shown as dot-dash line.
 Finally, at 1.54 Gyr, when the cluster has again come to relaxed condition, has been shown as dotted line.